Deployment

 Docker Compose (recommended)

-Docker Hub image
+Docker Hub image (docker run)

 docker network create picfast-net